nansencenter/NERSC-HYCOM-CICE/doc/Offline_nesting.md

     --- 'cline_out' = output title line (replaces preambl(5))

-Now, the interpolated archive files are created and located in "subregion/010" directory as
+Now, the interpolated archive files are created and located in the "subregion/010" director:

          └── subregion
              └── 010